floriculture and ornamental plants

 Soil and water supply at most locations

-Good radiation/ sunlight leading to healthier plant growth and better quality flowers
+Good radiation/ sunlight leads to healthier plant growth and better-quality flowers

-Good period of sunlight even during the heavy rains leading to continued plant growth and yield
+Good periods of sunlight even during heavy rains lead to continued plant growth and yield

 1. h45.
 STORAGE OF YAM